Pete's Walks - Watlington Hill, Cadmore End, Turville (page 1 of 5)

 The path through Shotridge Wood

-The path through Shotridge Wood, just after the third junction
+The path through Shotridge Wood, just after the left fork

 Further on, as the path continued dropping into a valley, the trees were mainly hazel, silver birch and other small trees, with a few slight glades where I saw my first comma and peacock butterflies of the year.
 At some point the wood became Blackmoor Wood, I think, as the path continued along the valley bottom.
-I eventually passed a piece of sculpture (I was now in the Wormsley estate, though unusually I hadn't seen a sign where the path entered the estate) and reached a junction where I joined the route of the Chiltern Way.
-I soon joined a drive for a few yards, before forking left on a path that crossed a small sheep pasture.
-It then crossed another drive and then a much larger sheep pasture - the views here in the Wormlsey valley were very pleasant indeed.
+I eventually passed a piece of sculpture (I was now in the Wormsley estate, though unusually I hadn't seen a sign where the path entered the estate) and reached a junction where the route of the Chiltern Way came in from my right.
+A little further on the path ended when I reached a drive, where I went right for a few yards, before forking left on a path that crossed a small sheep pasture.
+It then crossed another drive and then a much larger sheep pasture - the views here in the Wormsley valley were very pleasant indeed.

 The path through Shotridge Wood (or possibly now Blackmoor Wood)